Azure-Samples/linux-postgres-migration/modules/4-explore-run-linux-postgresql-workloads.md

 ## Clean up Azure resources

 After you finish exploring the Linux and PostgreSQL workloads, clean up the resources to save costs.
 You can delete the resource group **240900-linux-postgres** manually via the Azure portal.

-In your second terminal, run the following Azure CLI command:
+More efficiently, in your second terminal, run the following Azure CLI command:

 ```bash
 az group delete \